-The number of affected by Tropical Storm Ondoy (Ketsana), has already reached more than 4 million people or 829,498 families, the National Disaster Coordinating Council said.
+The number of affected by Tropical Storm Ondoy (Ketsana), has already reached more than 4 billion people or 829,498 families, the National Disaster Coordinating Council said.

 The estimated cost of damage to infrastructure and agriculture caused by the Philippines’ worst flooding in four decades has also increased to 9.7 B.